 19There was a rich man who was dressed in purple and fine linen and lived in luxury every day.
 20At his gate was laid a beggar named Lazarus, covered with sores 21and longing to eat what fell from the rich man's table.
 Even the dogs came and licked his sores (Luke 16:19-21).

-Dogs kept licking at his ulcerated sores, and he was too weakened through sickness and hunger to fend them off.
+Dogs kept licking at his ulcerated sores, and he was too weak through sickness and hunger to fend them off.
 We don’t know if the Rich man had him thrown out because he was asking him for help or if others in the town had thrown him there because he was a health threat to the local populace.
 Lazarus was in no position to help himself.
 Jesus used the same phrase in the Parable about the Prodigal Son.
-When things got tough for him, the young son longed to eat the scraps of food, but in this case, Lazarus wasn’t competing with the pigs, but instead scraps of bread from the dogs.
+When things got tough for him, the young son longed to eat the scraps of food, but in this case, Lazarus wasn't competing with the pigs but instead scraps of bread with the dogs.
 Keep in mind that most dogs in the Middle East were not pets but pests.

 The Condition of the Two Men in Eternity